okkur/syna/exampleSite/content/docs/development/content.md

 ### Styles

 Syna is using Bootstrap v4.1 with a customized set of colors.
-You can change these colors by editing the them in `config.toml`.
+You can change these colors by editing them in `config.toml`.
-To change other Bootstrap variables visit `assets/styles/bootstrap/_variables.scss` file.
+Change other Bootstrap variables using `assets/styles/bootstrap/_variables.scss`.
-We also use some extra styles to customize some parts of the theme which are available in the `assets/styles` directory.
+Syna customizes some parts of the theme via custom css, which is available in the `assets/styles` directory.

 ### JavaScript